pmalmgren/rust-calculator/README.md

 }
 ```

-I wrote an extremely naive recursive function which parses an expression.
+I wrote an extremely naive recursive function which evaluates an expression.
 This will probably overflow the stack for extremely large and/or nested expressions, but it's easy to understand :)

 Note: This doesn't take into acccount overflows, so doing something like `2 ^ 9032` will overflow an `i64` and cause a panic.